 There is no exact science that can ensure access to your account at all times, but there are a few measures that you can take to prevent your account from being locked, flagged, or disabled.

-Our first recommendation would be to review Facebook's Statement of Rights and Responsibilities
+Our first recommendation would be to review Facebook's Terms

-and to observe the rules as much as possible.
-Again, any deviation from these rules are quickly flagged and could result in investigation into your account.
+and to observe the Community Standard Rules.
+Again, any deviation from these rules are often quickly flagged and could result in investigation into your account.